Wine bottling, fermentation, grape pressing, traditional method...

 Cork & Wire Hood

-The finished sparkling wine is then returned to an aging cellar to rest for a few months, allowing the dosage to marry with the wine.
-The wine continues to develop complexity and bouquet during these months after disgorging.
+The finished sparkling wine is then labeled and case packed before returning to the cellar for a final resting period, allowing the dosage to fully marry with the wine.
+During this time, the wine continues to develop added complexity, depth, and aromatic elegance.

-Then, and only then, is the sparkling wine ready to be released and enjoyed.
+Only after this final maturation is the sparkling wine ready to be released—and enjoyed.

 Discover Our Method For Yourself